Thinkright20/IP-Finder/README.md

 # ❓ Help

-If you have any difficulty making your IP Finder or are running into any issues with hosting, you can leave a comment on the YouTube Video or contact me at my Discord:
+If you have any difficulty making your IP Finder or are running into any issues with hosting, you can leave a comment on the YouTube Video or contact me at my below:
 **https://discord.gg/suST7VSDRZ**

 # 🔗 Links